-Program and community development expenses represent amounts committed to fund program and community development projects as determined by the Board on an accrual basis.
-Program and community development expenses are recognized when paid.
+Program and community development expenses represent amounts committed to fund program and community development projects as determined by the Board.
+Program and community development expenses are recognized when paid, as the board determinations, when made, are merely budgetary in nature.
+Actual payments are based on COMIDA operating results.